agha-naveed/darkfox-ide/README.md

 ---

-Thank you for checking out Echo IDE! <br />
+Thank you for checking out DarkFox IDE! <br />
 Happy coding with AI. 🚀